ibbles/LearningUnreal/Runtime Virtual Texture.md

 Alternatively, if using a Runtime Virtual Texture Sample Parameter node, assign a Runtime Virtual Texture asset in a [[Material Instance]].
 In Sample node >  Details panel > Virtual Texture > Virtual Texture Content select the same layout as the Runtime Virtual Texture asset has.
 The Sample node has output pins for the regular Runtime Virtual Texture stuff.
-You may only read from pins that match the Virtual Texture Content setting of the Sample node and the Not sure what happens if we read attributes that the Runtime Virtual Texture [[Asset]] doesn't contain.
+You may only read from pins that match the Virtual Texture Content setting of the Sample node and the layout of the Runtime Virtual Texture asset.
-I assume we get zeros.
+Not sure what happens if we read attributes that the Runtime Virtual Texture [[Asset]] doesn't contain, I assume we get zeros.

 The **Normal** read from a Runtime Virtual Texture is typically in [[World Space]].
 Unless the [[Material]] has Tangent Space Normal disabled in the Details panel we must transform it to Tangent Space.